19hours/sg-statutes/Acts/Companies Act.md

 [21/2005]

-(5) The board of directors of each amalgamating company shall, before the date of the general meeting referred to in subsection (1) or (2), as the case may be, make a solvency statement in relation to the amalgamated company in accordance with section 215J.
+(5) The board of directors of each amalgamating company shall, before the commencement of the general meeting referred to in subsection (1) or (2), as the case may be, make a solvency statement in relation to the amalgamated company in accordance with section 215J.

 [21/2005]

+[Act 36 of 2014 wef 01/07/2015]

 (6) Every director who votes in favour of the making of the solvency statement referred to in subsection (5) shall sign a declaration stating —